 Expectations for Attending Harvard-Sponsored Events and Gatherings

 - Keep current with COVID-19 vaccination.
-Harvard highly recommends being up-to-date per the CDC definition for all Harvard community members, including faculty, staff, researchers, visitors, and vendors who will have any on-campus presence.
+Harvard highly recommends being up to date per the CDC definition for all Harvard community members, including faculty, staff, researchers, visitors, and vendors who will have any on-campus presence.

 - Keep a face mask handy.
 Face masks are now optional in most spaces.
 We strongly encourage carrying one at all times and recommend voluntary masking in crowded settings, especially indoors.
 In limited circumstances, some event venues may require face coverings.

 - Stay home if you feel sick.
-Test if you have symptoms, and don't assume it's merely a cold or allergies.
+Test if you have symptoms and don't assume it's merely a cold or allergies.
 Test if you have COVID-19 exposure, even if you do not have symptoms.

-- If you test positive, isolate and follow CDC guidelines.
+- If you test positive, isolate, and follow CDC guidelines.
 Abide by the isolation guidelines listed on CDC.gov.
 Notify close contacts and check in with your health care provider if you are high risk.